oghenekparobor/my-portfolio-mobile/README.md

 #### About the app
 This project is an hybrid app for of my portfolio.
 It contains little information about me, my skillset, links to my social media platform and a link to donload my Resume.
+This portfolio is a one pager app with mulitple sessions held together by a pageview.
+Animations on this project used includes:
+- - Slide In Right
+- - Slide In Top
+- - Elastic In etc.

 #### About the codebase
 The project was built with flutter.
 Flutter is an open-source UI software development kit created by Google.
 It is used to develop cross platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.
 First described in 2015, Flutter was released in May 2017.